Frix-x/klippain/README.md

 ```bash
 wget -O - https://raw.githubusercontent.com/Frix-x/klippain/Happy_Hare/install.sh | bash
 ```

+Then you need to install Happy_Hare V2 from it's own repo: https://github.com/moggieuk/Happy-Hare.git (one more time: don't forget to **answer no** When the Happy Hare installer ask if you want to include all the MMU files into your printer.cfg)

 Finally, Klippain requires a few simple steps to configure and customize it for your printer: please follow the [configuration guide](./docs/configuration.md).